RWTH-EBC/WinProGen/README.md

 # WinProGen

-Python package for data handling and scenario generation of city districts.
+WinProGen – A Datadriven Window Status Profile Generator A Python-written software for the stochastic generation of windows state profiles based on Markov Chains and field test data

 ## Contributing